GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/06.251-260/08.Crown-Him-Lord-of-All/docs.md

 ---
+title: |
-title: 258.
-Crown Him Lord of All
+    258. Crown Him Lord of All - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 258.
+Crown Him Lord of All.
+All hail the pow'r of Jesus' name!
+Let angels prostrate fall; Bring forth the royal diadem, And crown Him Lord of all; Bring forth the royal diadem, And crown Him Lord of all.
+    keywords:  |
-    keywords: Christ in Song, Crown Him Lord of All, All hail the power of Jesus&#039; name!,
+        Christ in Song, adventhymnals, advent hymnals, Crown Him Lord of All, All hail the power of Jesus' name!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 258. CROWN HIM LORD OF ALL
+####  Christ in Song,

 ```txt
 1.